wbc3rd/Riviera-Docs/docs/source/checkpoint_jobs.rst

 Simple Manual Checkpointing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If your software does not have bult-in checkpointing, here's a minimal example:
+Here is a basic example for manually checkpointing with Python and SBatch using the pickle python package.

 .. tabs::

-   .. tab:: Python code example
+   .. tab:: Python

     .. code-block:: python